lUllLabs/Synopsis-Framework/README.md

 ## Build Instructions

+Synopsis framework can be compiled to provide just metadata reading / parsing / comparison - or in addition, providing analysis as well.
+These two build options are provided because Analysis requires the additional dependency on Tensorflow, which due to size and complexity needs to be compiled seperately.

+To build a decode only Synopsis framework, simply check out the latest git repo, and compile the 'decoder' target.
+We include a small OpenCV2.framework pre-compiled in the git repo (without IPP)

-Due to the size of Tensorflow and OpenCV binaries, they are not included in the source tree.
-If you want to compile Synopsis.framework from source, you need to also compile OpenCV and Tensorflow in a manner compatible with the Synopsis build process.
+To compile the with analyzer source, you need to also compile Tensorflow in a manner compatible with the Synopsis build process.
+You can optionally compile OpenCV with Intel Performance Primitives (IPP) for theoretical performance increases at a cost of 150MB additional binary size due to IPPICV library size.
+Our included OpenCV2.Framework has IPP disabled for easier deployment and smaller file size.

 * OpenCV - please follow the instructions on our wiki https://github.com/Synopsis/Synopsis-Framework/wiki/Building-OpenCV-for-Synopsis - and ensure if you code sign you enable other code signing flags --deep.

+*Tensorflow instructions coming.

 Place the compiled OpenCV2.framework into the OpenCV subfolder so the XCode project finds it.